-READ STATUS [AAh]
+READ STATUS [AAH]

 The Read Status command is used to read data from the EPROM Status data field.
-The bus master follows the command byte with a two-byte address (TA1=(T7:T0), TA2=(T15:T8)) that indicates a starting byte location within the data field.
-An 8-bit CRC of the command byte and address bytes is computed by the DS1982 and read back by the bus master to confirm that the correct command word and starting address were received.
+The bus master follows the command byte with a 2-byte address (TA1=(T7:T0), TA2=(T15:T8)) that indicates a starting byte location within the data field.
+With every subsequent read data time slot the bus master receives data from the DS1985 starting at the supplied address and continuing until the end of an 8-byte page of the EPROM Status data field is reached.
+At that point the bus master will receive a 16-bit CRC of the command byte, address bytes and status data bytes.
+This CRC is computed by the DS1985 and read back by the bus master to check if the command word, starting address and data were received correctly.
 If the CRC read by the bus master is incorrect, a Reset Pulse must be issued and the entire sequence must be repeated.
-If the CRC received by the bus master is correct, the bus master issues read time slots and receives data from the DS1982 starting at the supplied address and continuing until the end of the EPROM Status data field is reached.
-At that point the bus master will receive an 8-bit CRC that is the result of shifting into the CRC generator all of the data bytes from the initial starting byte through the final factory-programmed byte that contains the 00h value.